KhiopsML/khiops-doc/docs/api-docs/kdic/timestamp-rules.md

 Numerical DecimalYearTS(Timestamp value)
 ```

-Year in a timestamp value, with decimal part for day in year, at a timestamp precision.
+Year in a timestamp value, including a decimal part for the day of the year and the time of day.

+Precisely, `DecimalYearTS = Year + (YearDay-1 + DecimalTime(time)/24)/365` (or 366 for leap years).

 ## AbsoluteSecond